Technology Department Courses

 0489 Full Year 1 Credit Grades 9-12

-Prerequisite: STEM Academy or Design and Drawing for Production
+Prerequisite: STEM Academy or Design and Drawings for Production.
+Can be used for Fine Art requirements.

 0492 Full Year 1 Credit Grades 10-12